NabeelWasTaken/InvestmentDatabaseProject/README.md

 the management of the investments page.
 - You can reload the state of my application by refreshing my program and clicking on the Existing Customer Button.

+# Phase 04 Task 2
+**Output after implementing methods and functions of Event and EventLog :**

+Your data has been saved successfully.

+Fri Dec 02 15:53:04 PST 2022

+Investment named Renault of value : 1300 was added to the Investment Database.

+Fri Dec 02 15:53:05 PST 2022

+Investment named Porsche of value : 800 was added to the Investment Database.

+Fri Dec 02 15:53:06 PST 2022

+Investment named Lotus of value : 70 was added to the Investment Database.